strimzi/proposals/074-additional-volumes-support.md

 ### Possible Delivery Mechanisms

 - CRD Updates: Modify the existing CRDs to include the new field.
+  - This will be done by extending the `PodTemplate.java` class to include the new `additionalVolumes` field as a list.
 - Operator Logic: Update the operator logic to handle the additional volumes during the deployment process.
+  - This should be possible to implement in the `KafkaCluster.java` class.

 See initial work in this PR draft:
 <https://github.com/strimzi/strimzi-kafka-operator/pull/10099>